Deasilsoft/a2j/README.md

 #### Cached Data

-To delete all **cached data** from a `record` you can do the following.
+To delete all *cached data* from a record file you can do the following.

     curl -X DELETE container_name:5000/record/test.mgz/

-This is useful in cases where you replace a `record` and want to generate a new cache, or for a general cleanup.
-Generally, you don't want to remove cached data unless the `record` has changed.
+This is useful in cases where you replace a record file and want to generate a new cache for it.
+Generally, you don't want to remove cached data unless the record file has been replaced with a new record file.

 ---